 The Bottom Line

-Founded in 2015 with senior-only delivery from Eastern Europe, London, and Central & Eastern Europe across US, UK, Middle East, and European markets.
+Founded in 2015 with senior-only delivery from Eastern Europe, Tallinn, Estonia, and Central & Eastern Europe across US, UK, Middle East, and European markets.

 What sources back the claims about Uvik Software?